EmmmaHan/iOS_Practice/README.md

 - This repository includes labs and HW from iOS decal course at UC Berkeley.
 ***

-Lab4: Create CollectionView and TableView, Pass data from one view to another
+Lab4: Create CollectionView and TableView, Pass data from one view to another \n
 HW2: Snapchat Clone project using Firebase as the user authentication and database